 Now I felt the same sense of despair.
 “Rock, I don’t know what I am going to do.
 It seems as if no one really cares about why those people are really dead.
 I just don’t know.
 I will have to think on this for a while.
 I’m not going to jail for their stupidity!”

 Sometimes Rock was slow to speak, but it was always worth listening to.
-“Maybe the timing is right to go back to Freddy and Mike?”
+“Maybe the timing is right to go back to Freddy and maybe even Mike?”

-I’d met Freddy Crispin and Mike Delpaiz, both elected officials of Local #22.
-Delpaz was President.
+I’d met Freddy Crispin and Mike Dalpiaz, both elected officials of Local #22.
+Delpaz was President, Crispin a board member.
 We shook hands and wandered over to the booths.
 No one sat in either of the other two booths even though the hall was full to standing room only.

 We sat down.
 Freddy got right to it.
 He gestured for me to give it to him.
 “Let me see what you have.”